paulavishek/Nexus-360/README.md

 A: Try rephrasing your question to be more specific.
 Include project names, dates, or specific terms that match your Google Sheets data.

 **Q: I'm seeing an error about API limits**
-A: This happens when you've reached the usage limits for the AI models.
+A: This happens when you've reached the usage limits for the AI models or Google Search API.
 Wait a few minutes before trying again or switch to the other model.

 **Q: The data seems outdated**
 A: Click the refresh icon before asking your question to get the latest data from Google Sheets.

+**Q: The web search isn't providing current information**
+A: Make sure your Google Search API is correctly configured in the .env file and that you haven't exceeded the daily quota (100 queries for free tier).

+**Q: The chatbot mentions sources but doesn't include the full source information**
+A: Restart the application after configuring the Google Search API.
+This ensures the improved source citation format is applied.

+**Q: How do I disable the web search feature?**
+A: Set `ENABLE_WEB_SEARCH=False` in your .env file and restart the application.

 **Q: The chatbot is slow to respond**
-A: Complex questions analyzing large datasets may take longer.
+A: Complex questions analyzing large datasets or requiring web searches may take longer.
 Try splitting your question into smaller parts.

 **Q: I lost my chat history**
 A: Chat sessions are saved per user.
 Make sure you're logged in with the correct account and check the session dropdown.